genepi/cloudgene/docs/daemon/permissions.md

 # Manage Permissions

-This page helps you to manage permissions on application an user level.
+This page helps you to manage permissions on application and user level.

 ## Applications